Watchstone Group plc has adopted the QCA Corporate Governance Code, published in April 2018, for small and mid-sized quoted companies in the UK.

 The Group maintains appropriate insurance cover in respect of legal actions against directors as well as against material loss or claims against the Group and reviews the adequacy of cover regularly.
 The Group has also entered an agreement with each of its directors whereby the director is indemnified against certain liabilities to third parties that might be incurred in the course of carrying out his duties as a director.
 These arrangements constitute a qualifying third party indemnity provision for the purposes of the Companies Act 2006.

 The Board has established four committees: audit, remuneration, nomination and disclosure.
 The company secretary is secretary to each committee.

-The audit committee is chaired by David Young and consists of David Young, Tony Illsley and Lord Howard.
+The audit committee is chaired by Richard Rose and consists of Richard Rose and Stefan Borson.
 It meets at least twice a year with attendance from the external auditors and internal personnel as required.
 The committee is responsible for:

 ensuring that the appropriate financial reporting procedures are properly maintained and reported on

 meeting the auditors and reviewing their reports relating to The Group’s accounts and internal control systems

 reviewing and monitoring the independence of the external auditor and the objectives and effectiveness of the audit process, and

 reviewing arrangements by which staff may in confidence raise concerns about possible improprieties in matters of financial reporting or otherwise and receiving and dealing with matters reported under these arrangements